.

 PERSONAL SECURITY

 Always stay with a group when on the expedition.
-We advise against attending late-night activities when in Iquitos.
-In case of a problem when you are away from the boat, you should contact the nearest police station or consulate.
-Local authorities will be contacted in case of any illegal activity.
+We advise against attending late-night activities in Iquitos.
+If you encounter a problem while away from the boat, contact the nearest police station or consulate.
+Local authorities will be contacted if any illegal activity occurs.

 SWIMMING